 Because of the death benefit, cash value accumulation and lifelong coverage whole life insurance offers, premiums for these policies are typically higher than those for the same amount of term life insurance.
 However, the benefits offered by whole life insurance could do a lot to improve a family's financial security.
 Aside from the death benefit, taking out a loan against the cash value of the policy could make all the difference if you become temporarily disabled and are unable to work, if you have a financial emergency — or if there is a big life expense (like college tuition) that you may need to cover.

-Which One Could Be Best for Me?
+Which Life Insurance Plan Could Be Best for Me?

 Once you understand the difference between term and whole life insurance, consider taking a moment to think about your life stage, lifestyle, needs and goals.
 People consider different policies for different reasons.
 Before you decide on an insurance policy, you might want to think about several things, including: